Shop and Save on New York State Health Insurance

 Credit: NPCA Photos via Flickr under Creative Commons

-As you may recall, the Affordable Care Act has been having a tough time every since its online health insurance marketplaces, also known as the exchanges, opened up for business on the first of the month.
-The exchanges in case you’re just joining us are the places where people can go to purchase health insurance plans that meet the new standards of the Affordable Care Act, and are also eligible for subsidies from the federal government.
+As you may recall, the Affordable Care Act has been having a tough time ever since its online health insurance marketplaces, also known as the exchanges, opened up for business on the first of the month.
+The exchanges in case you’re just joining us are the places where people can go to purchase health insurance plans that meet the new standards of the Affordable Care Act and are also eligible for subsidies from the federal government.

 The biggest problems have been centered around the federal health insurance exchange.
 States had the option back when the ACA first became law to establish and run their own health insurance exchange instead of participating in the federal exchange.
 36 states opted not to run their own exchanges and the 14 others did.

-The Washington Post reported this week reported on a blog post from an insurance company insider who expressed his concerned about the quality of the connection between the exchange system and insurance companies’ systems.
+The Washington Post reported this week on a blog post from an insurance company insider who expressed his concern about the quality of the connection between the exchange system and health insurance companies’ systems.
 According to the blogger, there’s been anecdotal evidence of applications being submitted with wrong information, or just corrupted altogether.
 The Post reporter, Erza Klein, mused that right now this is not a huge problem because most people going to HealthCare.gov cannot get through or are just window shopping.
 But once the glitches in the account creation system are resolved the connection problem, if it persists, could be disastrous.

-Finally a great analysis from Reuters out yesterday found that in the months leading up to October 1st, officials were very wary of the technical challenges the exchange was facing while the budget for building exchange ballooned from an original $93 million to nearly $300 million.
+Finally a great analysis from Reuters out yesterday found that in the months leading up to October 1st, officials were very wary of the technical challenges the exchange was facing while the budget for building the exchange ballooned from an original $93 million to nearly $300 million.

 Next week we wrap up our coverage over here of the first four weeks of the Affordable Care Act’s Health insurance exchanges.
 So stay tuned for more analysis!